nettigo/namf/Readme.md

   * 4 - errors, warnings, min. info & med. info
   * 5 - all debug messages
 * /images - serving images - used for the NAM logo

+## For developers and interested in

+In [Details](Details.md) You can find a bit more info about NAMF internals.